110 metres hurdles: Junior-level competition

 In American high school track and field and at many international Under-20 athletics competitions, the 110 metres hurdles are mostly the same as their professional counterparts.
 The main difference between the junior-level hurdles and professional hurdles is the height.
 Junior-level hurdles are 99.1 cm tall while professional-level hurdles are 106.7 cm tall.
 This change in height drastically changes the requirements placed on the hurdler to clear the barrier with the same amount of speed.
 Junior-level hurdling technique is the same as professional except on the higher hurdles everything is exaggerated.
 As a junior makes the transition to professional level there are many things they must adjust to, the most prevailing issue is getting down after clearing the hurdle. junior-level hurdlers are used to the normal sprinting motion right after they get off the hurdle but for a newly transitioned professional-level hurdler that extra half a second can feel very foreign.
 The second major difference in technique is the take-off distance.
 When a junior-level hurdler approaches his first hurdle they are putting as much power into each step as possible and attempting to gain all the speed they can so by their eighth step they'll be about 2 m away from the hurdle.
 When attempting to clear a 106 cm hurdle the athlete can no longer run headfirst into the hurdle with disregard for the height of the hurdle.
 Professional hurdler need to learn how to shorten their strides so they can take off the ground from farther away to clear a higher barrier.

 Both before and after this change of technique world class hurdler, Aries Merritt was an elite level hurdler, at the peak of his high school career Aries Merritt achieved a still standing Wheeler High school record of 13.91 seconds.
 Almost all top level American hurdlers started their careers in high school including Roger Kingdom at Vienna high school and many more.

 The world record in the 110m hurdles at the 99-cm height is 12.72 by Sasha Zhoya, achieved at the 2021 World Athletics U20 Championships – Men's 110 metres hurdles in Nairobi, Kenya on 21 August 2021.
+This time was matched by Le'Ezra Brown at the 2026 World Athletics U20 Championships.